 How Can I Get Relief From Round Ligament Pain During Pregnancy?

-A lot of changes happen in your body during the span of pregnancy.
-While some of these progressions are astounding, some progressions are somewhat disturbing and there is another group of changes, which can be painful and completely hard to cope with.
-The round ligament pain during pregnancy belongs to that group of those painful changes.
+A lot of changes happen in your body during pregnancy.
+While some of these progressions are astounding, some progressions are somewhat disturbing, and there is another group of changes, that can be painful and completely hard to cope with.
+The round ligament pain during pregnancy belongs to that group of painful changes.

 Round ligament pain is quite common during pregnancy.
-There are some treatments that help to alleviate this issue.
+Some treatments help to alleviate this issue.
 Also, taking some measures like choosing the right maternity to wear will help to reduce the pain and discomfort of Round ligament pain during pregnancy.
+In this article, we will look into these points more deeply.

 In This Article

-What Is Round Ligahat Is Round Ligament Pain?
+What Is Round Ligament Is Round Ligament Pain?

-Before knowing about round ligament pain, let us see what round ligament is.
+Before knowing about round ligament pain, let us see what a round ligament is.
 The round ligaments surround the uterus in your pelvis.
 The round ligament attaches the front part of the womb to your groin, the area where your legs attach to your pelvis.
-The round ligaments are a pair of muscles, which hold your uterus in place.
+These are a pair of muscles, that hold your uterus in place (1).

-As your uterus grows during pregnancy, the ligaments stretch in response to the growth to make room for the uterus and thicken for holding it in the correct position.
+As your uterus grows during pregnancy, the ligaments stretch in response to the growth to make room for it and thicken to hold it in the correct position.
 Round ligament pain may appear as a sharp sensation or a stabbing pain when you change your position.

 The Signs Of Round Ligament Pain

-1. The pain will start like a spasm from deep inside your groin, ascending upward and outward on either side of the top of your hips.
+1. The pain will start like a spasm from deep inside your groin, ascending upward and outward on either side of the top of your hips (2).

 2. The pain most often happens on the right side.
 Sometimes, you will feel pain on both sides.

-3. The pain will increase or intensify particularly when you all of a sudden change your position.
+3. The pain will increase or intensify, particularly when you change your position suddenly.

 5. The pain, for the most part, stops maximum within a couple of minutes, even though the pain can be irregular and return.